• Skip to primary navigation

 • Cilantro - or mint, for garnish

-• Sesame Seeds - lightly toasted on a pan
+• Sesame Seeds - lightly toast them on a dry pan for enhanced flavor.

-Protein: Chicken, shrimp, eggs, salmon, portobello mushroom, roasted chickpeas
+Protein: Salmon, chicken, shrimp, eggs, portobello mushroom, roasted chickpeas

-Veggies/Fruits: Snow peas, snap peas, broccoli, bok choy, edamame, bell peppers, cucumber, avocado, mango, carrots (cut up into matchsticks), red cabbage (thinly sliced) - just go for the rainbow!
+Veggies/Fruits: Snow peas, snap peas, broccoli, bok choy, edamame, bell peppers, cucumber, avocado, mango, carrots (cut up into matchsticks), red cabbage (thinly sliced), mango cucumber salsa - just go for the rainbow!

-Garnish: Cilantro, mint, toasted sesame seeds, everything but the bagel spice
+Garnish: Cilantro, mint, toasted sesame seeds, scallions, everything but the bagel spice

 close up of salmon rice bowl